knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 - Paste one of the node IPs into a browser followed by the generated port number. `http://1.2.3.4:34567`

 Backend:
-- `kubectl expose deployment workshop-api-deployment --port 80`
+- `kubectl expose deployment workshop-api-deployment --port 80 --target-port 8080`
  </div>
 </details>